Tuesday 24th March

 Tickets: ERC Members

 Economic Research Council members get free entry to all ERC events.
 If you are a member, please click here to reserve your place.
-Please note that unfortunately, the VIP drinks reception after the event will not be free for ERC members - if you would like to attend, please purchase a VIP drinks reception ticket for £5.

 If you are not a member, but are interested in joining, please click here for more information.